What is a street party?

 Will you be catering from home?

-If you are catering from home you need to follow certain guidelines to ensure you keep food safe see our information on catering from home.
+If you are catering from home you need to follow certain guidelines to ensure you keep food safe see catering from home.

 Are you thinking of having a barbecue?

 If you are using outside caterers you need to ensure that they follow the food hygiene requirements for caterers at outdoor events.

 If you want to have a pay bar or intend to provide entertainment to the wider public, or charge to raise money for your event, you will need a temporary event notice.

 See the detail on organising a small public event.